From the 1920s through the 1990s, people in Seattle made some harmful choices we need to set right.

-They covered most of the city’s residential land (more than 24,000 acres) with zoning that prohibits anything except single family, detached houses on lots of 5,000 square feet or larger.
+They chose to cover the vast majority of the city’s residential land with zoning that prohibits anything except single family, detached houses on lots 5,000 square feet or larger.

 In the 1950s, 1960s, or 1970s this may not have seemed like a problem.
 The suburbs looked to be where the number of jobs was increasing and young people wanted to live.
-Most everyone assumed the Earth was resilient enough to handle “Sunday drives” as a recreational activity.
+Many assumed the Earth was resilient enough to handle “Sunday drives” as a recreational activity.

 Today we know we must decrease carbon emissions to avoid a global crisis.
 Seattle has become a center of opportunity to get jobs with higher wages and better benefits than most anywhere.
 And there is renewed enthusiasm for living in center cities.

-So decades of downzones that made familiar elements of Seattle’s older neighborhoods like corner stores, duplexes, and homes on small lots illegal on thousands of acres of land is taking its toll.
+So decades of downzones making familiar elements of Seattle’s older neighborhoods like corner stores, duplexes and triplexes, and homes on small lots illegal on most of the city’s land is taking its toll.

-It’s making it hard for Individuals and families who can’t afford a detached house on a big piece of land or small businesses or arts organizations who can’t pay a premium for space on major streets to have a place here.
+It’s making it hard for Individuals and families who can’t afford a detached house on a big piece of land or small businesses and arts organizations who can’t pay a premium for space on major streets to find a place here.

 When people live far from their jobs or can’t walk to a local business, it leads to needless miles driven our planet can’t bear or hours spent in transit away from family.

-And because of disparities in income and wealth, zoning that makes homes more expensive by mandating that one home bear the cost of a large piece of expensive urban land has a disparate impact on African-Americans, recent immigrants, and everyone with less rather than more money finding a home wherever apartments are banned.
+And we know that because of disparities in household income and wealth, single-family, large-lot zoning has a disparate impact on African-Americans, recent immigrants, and others with less rather than more money finding a home wherever apartments are banned.

-We can change this by freeing land currently locked up in single-family, large lot zoning citywide for multi-family homes like duplexes, stacked flats, cottage and row houses (all at the same overall size and scale allowed today), and allowing “corner store” commercial and cultural space.
+We can change this by opening land currently locked up in single-family, large lot zoning to multi-family homes like duplexes, stacked flats, cottage and row houses (all at the same overall size and scale allowed today), and allowing “corner store” commercial and cultural space.

 This is why we need to step up and #RezoneSeattle now.